 process should always prevail – favoring the Member"

-The ARRL is a representative democracy.
+in QST, the ARRL is a "representative democracy".
 That means that Board members

 should be able to tell their constituents what is being proposed that affects